 - Transportation: Information or materials moving through too many unnecessary intermediaries or processes.

-- Unnecessary processing: Adding non-essential features or functions to tasks.
+- Over-processing: Adding non-essential features or functions to tasks.

 - Unnecessary motion: This can be physical motion or mental motion.
 Unneeded time spent looking for information, tools, or necessary resources.